Overwatered African Violet: Signs, Consequences, and Recovery

 - 3

 Inspect the roots if overwatering has persisted for more than 2–3 weeks.
-Unpot carefully, supporting the crown rather than pulling by the leaves since African Violet's crown sits right at soil level and bruises easily.
+Unpot carefully, cupping your hand under the leaf rosette to support the crown itself rather than tugging on individual leaves, since that shallow growing point bruises easily when handled roughly.
 Check for brown or mushy root tissue — if root rot is present, follow the full root-rot treatment protocol on that page.

 - 4